 New 2020 Skoda Octavia: prices, specs and release date

-SE L First Edition isn’t too much more expensive at £25,150 (£26,225 for estate versions) but adds microsuede upholstery, heated front seats, LED ambient lighting, privacy glass, adaptive cruise control and keyless entry.
+SE L spec cars start from £24,745 (£25,825 for the estate) and add microsuede upholstery, sat nav and a 10-inch touchscreen, and 17-inch aerodynamic alloy wheels.
+The SE L First Edition isn’t too much more expensive at £25,150 (£26,230 for estate versions) adding heated front seats, LED ambient lighting, privacy glass, adaptive cruise control and keyless entry.

 The Octavia gets new styling that makes it look like the bigger and more expensive Skoda Superb.
 At the front, the two-piece headlights have been replaced with slim, angled clusters with LED headlights and daytime running lights, and these sit either side of a reshaped grille with spindly new inserts.
 The lower air intake stretches the width of the car, and the front fog lights are joined by a chrome bar.
 There are strong lines on the bodywork, wheel arches and on the bonnet.